Italy in May is gorgeous. It’s a beautiful time to visit almost anywhere in Italy. In some places, it’s the best time to visit.

 If you’re interested in cycling in Italy, May is an excellent month to visit.
 Sunnier days and warmer temps mean you’ll need less gear, and you’ll have more daylight hours than in the winter and early spring months.

-Make sure you book your accommodation in advance.
+Make sure you book your bike-friendly accommodation in advance.

 May is a perfect time to visit Italy.
-Days are longer, warmer and sunnier, nature is on full display, and there are plenty of early-summer festivals and events.
+Days are long, warm and sunny, nature is on full display, and there are plenty of early-summer festivals and events.

 The warmer days of May bring Italians and visitors to the beach.
 In fact, most beach clubs open in Italy at Easter, so by May Italians have already been visiting for a few weekends.